satyam1007/HTML-projects/README.md

 # h-project
-This Is My All HTMl Files.
+This Is My All HTML Files.
 Auther - Satyam Mishra